marioutiel/CNIT483-FP/README.md

-Sure!
-Here's a possible README.md file for your project:

 # NBA Player Statline Predictor

 This is a project that uses machine learning to predict the sum of points, rebounds, and assists for NBA players in a given game.
 The project includes several scripts for web-scraping betting odds, player data, and team statistics, as well as for predicting player statlines and checking the results.